PrinceOfPuppers/degooged-tube/README.md

 the functions in `degooged_tube/ytApiHacking/__init__.py` called `process[BLANK]Info`, typically just calls `fromData` on the requisite dataclass

 - `onExtend`: \
-the functions in `degooged_tube/ytApiHacking/__init__.py` called `[BLANK]OnExtend`, typically just calls `fromData` on the requisite dataclass (can be overriden to inject data using `OnExtendKwargs` in a few cases)
+the functions in `degooged_tube/ytApiHacking/__init__.py` called `[BLANK]OnExtend`, typically just calls `fromData` on the requisite dataclass (can be overridden to inject data using `OnExtendKwargs` in a few cases)

 - `fromData`: \
-the constructors in `degooged_tube/ytApiHacking/controlPanel.py` which create a dataclass to hold the scraped data (ie `VideoInfo.fromData()`). they also santize and any replaces missing fields with placeholder data if possible
+the constructors in `degooged_tube/ytApiHacking/controlPanel.py` which create a dataclass to hold the scraped data (ie `VideoInfo.fromData()`). they also sanitize and any replaces missing fields with placeholder data if possible